JannaPlata/JannaPlata/README.md

 - 👋 Hi, I’m @JannaPlata
 - 👀 I’m interested in Programming 👩‍💻
 - 🌱 I’m currently learning Java and other languages
-- 📍My technical skills are: Java
+- 📍My technical skills are: Java, Html and Css
 - 📫 How to reach me jannajaplos09@gmail.com
 -->